Observera att detta program endast ges på engelska

 WHAT TO ATTACH TO YOUR APPLICATION

-- Personal letter – maximum one A4 page
+- Personal letter with a photo of yourself – maximum one A4 page

 - A short screenplay – maximum six pages